Elevation Oncology Inc. (ELEV) Stock: A Year of Market Fluctuations

 ELEV Stock Price Performance Analysis

 The stock price performance this year has been a mixed bag, which means people have different opinions about whether it’s been good or bad.
 Some may see it as optimistic, while others may view it as pessimistic.
-Year to date metric has recorded a gain of 218.95%.However, over the last six months, we can see a weaker performance of 172.97%.
-Over the last 30 days, the price of ELEV has fallen by 52.26%.
-And in the last five days, it has surged by 54.59%.
+Year to date metric has recorded a gain of 176.84%.However, over the last six months, we can see a weaker performance of 141.28%.
+Over the last 30 days, the price of ELEV has fallen by 39.15%.
+And in the last five days, it has surged by 43.72%.